-There are a few plastic sections on the inner fender guards that needs to be trimmed away since they will scrub at full articulation.
+There are a few plastic sections on the inner fender guards that need to be trimmed away since they will scrub at full articulation.
 So get your Stanley knife out and do some trimming of those wheel arch/guards where they are making contact.
 You’ll need to do some grinding of the inner guard pinch weld and trimming of the inside of the flare.

 Fender trimming goes hand in hand with backspacing/Wheel offset as well as how wide the tire is.
-A wider tires will require more wheel arch clearance and room to move when flexing off-road and when turning at full lock.
+A wider tire will require more wheel arch clearance and room to move when flexing off-road and when turning at full lock.